Gorilla Trekking in Bwindi Impenetrable Forest

 Unforgettable, tough, demanding and challenging.
 Just some of the ways i would describe trekking through the dense forest of Bwindi, home to around 400 mountain gorillas.

 I went on this trip purely focused on the type of photos that i wanted to take.
-Unfortunately, you don’t have the luxury of picking the route or which group of Gorillas you will encounter.
-I had high expectations but this is nature in Africa, nothing is guaranteed despite the high costs, preparations and demands involved.
+Unfortunately, you don’t have the luxury of picking the route or which family of Gorillas you will be tracking.
+I had high expectations, but this is Africa, so nothing is guaranteed despite the high costs, preparations and demands involved.

-Currently 13 of the 15 families are habituated for trekking purposes.
-The Uganda Wildlife Authority (UWA) only grants 104 permits per day (groups of 8 per gorilla family), so booking way in advance of this unforgettable adventure is highly advisable to secure a trekking permit.
+Currently 13 of the 15 resident families have been habituated for tourism.
+The Uganda Wildlife Authority (UWA) only grants 104 permits per day (groups of 8 per habituated family).
+Therefore, it’s advisable to try and book well in advance to secure a trekking permit for this unforgettable experience.

 The mountain gorilla population in central Africa has increased by 25% since 2010.
 This is due to extreme conservation efforts to protect the gorillas from war, poaching and habitat loss.
 As few as 240 gorillas resided in the forests of central Africa during the 1980’s.
-After three decades of protection the overall population has recovered to over 1000 according to the last census in 2018.
+After three decades of protection the overall population has now recovered to over 1000, according to the last census carried out in 2018.